Black Friday

 Once they become a pro, make the game a little more difficult by hiding treats when they’re in another room.
 While we may call this game “hide and seek for dogs,” trainers call it nosework and not only does it stimulate dog brains, it also helps them to relax.

-a DPL getting kisses and hugs from her two dogs on her couch.
+A DPL getting kisses and hugs from her two dogs on her couch.

 Make a playdate